awslabs/aws-lambda-web-adapter/README.md

 **AWS_LWA_READINESS_CHECK_MIN_UNHEALTHY_STATUS** - allows you to customize which HTTP status codes are considered healthy and which ones are not

 **AWS_LWA_PASS_THROUGH_PATH** - Path to receive events payloads passed through from non-http event triggers.
 The default is "/events".

+**AWS_LWA_AUTHORIZATION_SOURCE** - When set, Lambda Web Adapter replaces the specified header name to `Authorization` before proxying a request.
+This is useful when you use Lambda function URL with [IAM auth type](https://docs.aws.amazon.com/lambda/latest/dg/urls-auth.html), which reserves Authorization header for IAM authentication, but you want to still use Authorization header for your backend apps.
+This feature is disabled by default.

 ## Request Context